 - Two 15-ounce cans cannellini beans, organic or good quality

 - ½ cup cilantro, plus more for serving

 - Freshly squeezed lime juice to taste and slices for serving

-- Add lime juice to the chili, taste, and adjust for seasoning.
+- Add fresh lime juice to the chili, taste, and adjust for seasoning.
 Serve garnished with avocado, cilantro, hot sauce (optional), and crispy corn chips.